PainfulDiodes/BeanPort/README.md

 ## Possible future development

-- **STATUS/CONFIG** STATUS is read-only today, but will be extended to double as CONFIG: a simple command channel for anything beyond byte transfer
-- **UM245R-compatible mode** — a possible drop-in replacement for UM245R
 - **Wi-Fi console** — using Pico W / Pico 2 W hardware
+- **UART passthrough** — would give the target a UART alongside USB
 - **RC2014 bus card** — packaging as a card for the RC2014 backplane
-- **UART passthrough** — would give the target a UART alongside USB

 ## License